ProgramRepair/experiments-infrastructure/README.md

 At line 87, it copies a tarball of the scenario over from a specified host machine and directory.
-This part needs to change because we're setting up the scenarios differently, by updating defects4j (which should be checked out on the VM already) to a specified (or most current?
+This part needs to change because we're setting up the scenarios differently, by updating defects4j (D2) which should be checked out on the VM already) to a specified (or most current?
 Design decision!
 Either way, we need to write out to the log which version of Defects4J (and genprog4j?) was used for a particular experimental run) revision and calling a setup script to